castroCrea/llama.cpp/README.md

 - AVX, AVX2 and AVX512 support for x86 architectures
 - Mixed F16 / F32 precision
 - 2-bit, 3-bit, 4-bit, 5-bit, 6-bit and 8-bit integer quantization support
-- CUDA, Metal, OpenCL, SYCL GPU backend support
+- CUDA, Metal and OpenCL GPU backend support

 The original implementation of `llama.cpp` was [hacked in an evening](https://github.com/ggerganov/llama.cpp/issues/33#issuecomment-1465108022).
 Since then, the project has improved significantly thanks to many contributions.
 This project is mainly for educational purposes and serves